 Global Policy: Next Generation Podcast is a platform for PhD students, early-career researchers, and academics to showcase their research and connect with a wider audience both within and beyond academia.
 If you would like to feature on our podcast, please get in touch.
-If you would like to hear more from us, please subscribe to the Global Policy: Next Generation Podcast on SoundCloud or iTunes.
+If you would like to hear more from us, please subscribe to the Global Policy: Next Generation Podcast on SoundCloud, iTunes or Spotify.

 Karolina Werner is the NEST Post-doctoral Research Fellow at the Centre for Transitional Justice and Post-Conflict Reconstruction at Western University and Senior Fellow at the Norman Paterson School of International Studies at Carleton University.
 She holds a PhD in Global Governance from the Balsillie School of International Affairs and specializes in governance, inclusion, and peace and conflict, especially in the context of sub-Saharan Africa.
 She is co-founder of the Institute for Natural Resources and Sustainable Development and Theme Leader.
 She previously held appointments at the University of Ottawa, Centre for International Governance Innovation, United Nations Industrial Development Organization (UNIDO), and the International Institute for Applied Systems Analysis (IIASA).

 In this chat with Global Policy: Next Generation, Karolina discusses how indigeneity is significant to global policy, decolonising her discipline, and what she wishes she had known as a first-gen student.
 Read her #ScholarSpotlight interview.